Ricardosgeral/relier/README.md

 then, change the parameters as intended.

-Here is an example of the *inputs.ini* file, which is divided in 4 sections, with a description of the parameters meaning:
+The structure of the ini comprises 4 sections.
+Next is an example of an *inputs.ini* file,
+with a description of the parameters meaning.

+    # example of inputs.ini

     [settings]
     filename      = soilX_n01          # <Name of the CSV file> and (if google_sheets = yes) <Name of the Worksheet of Google Spreadsheet>
     google_sheets = yes                # <yes (y, yep, Yes, YES) or no (n, nop, No, NO)>